-- ii. if more than 600 cubic metres of soil will be excavated, at least one soil sample shall be analyzed for each 200 cubic metres of soil for the first 10,000 cubic metres of soil to be excavated; - iii. at least one soil sample shall be analyzed for each additional 450 cubic metres after the first 10,000 cubic metres of soil to be excavated; and - iv. at least one soil sample shall be analyzed for each additional 2,000 cubic metres after the first 40,000 cubic metres of soil to be excavated. - 16.
-Stockpile Sampling
+- ii. if more than 600 cubic metres of soil will be excavated, at least one soil sample shall be analyzed for each 200 cubic metres of soil for the first 10,000 cubic metres of soil to be excavated; - iii. at least one soil sample shall be analyzed for each additional 450 cubic metres after the first 10,000 cubic metres of soil to be excavated; and - iv. at least one soil sample shall be analyzed for each additional 2,000 cubic metres after the first 40,000 cubic metres of soil to be excavated.
+For greater certainty, at a minimum, the sampling frequencies described in sub paragraphs i to iv must be applied to the volume of soil to be excavated that relates to the horizontal and vertical extent of the area of potential environmental concern (APEC).
+The horizontal and vertical extent of the APEC must be confirmed through in situ sampling.
+Sampling frequencies of soil to be excavated that is outside of the horizontal or vertical limits of the APEC are not required to meet the minimums described in subparagraphs i to iv but, instead, will be at a frequency determined appropriate by the qualified person to determine the contaminant levels in the soil that will be excavated and become excess soil.